levaidaniel/login_ykhmac/README.md

 # login\_ykhmac
-OpenBSD authentication type using YubiKey HMAC-SHA1 challenge-response mode
+OpenBSD authentication type using YubiKey HMAC-SHA1 challenge-response mode.

+It uses a state file to use when authenticating the users.
+The state file must consist of three lines:
+1.: YubiKey slot to use (1 or 2)
+2.: salt
+3.: SHA2-512 hash of the salt and the YubiKey response.
 # Login Class options
 * x-ykhmac-state\_dir: string, optional